DataIntellectTech/TorQ/docs/Processes.md

 An asynchronous query can be timed out using a timeout defined by the client.
-The gateway will periodically check if any client queries have not completed in the alotted time, and return a timeout error to the client.
+The gateway will periodically check if any client queries have not completed in the allotted time, and return a timeout error to the client.
 If the query is already running on any backend servers then they cannot be timed out other than by using the standard -T flag.